Leaves of Yesteryear

 Leaves of Yesteryear is the sixth full-length studio album by the Norwegian progressive metal band Green Carnation.
 It was released on May 8, 2020 via Season of Mist.

 This album represents the return of the band after fourteen years of absence from the recording studios.
-It Includes the cover of the Black Sabbath ballad "Solitude", from their album Master of Reality (1971), as well as a new version of "My Dark Reflections of Life and Death" that originally appeared on their 2000 debut album, Journey to the End of the Night.
+It includes a cover of the Black Sabbath ballad "Solitude", from their album Master of Reality (1971), as well as a new version of "My Dark Reflections of Life and Death" that originally appeared on their 2000 debut album, Journey to the End of the Night.

-It is the first studio album with experienced Chilean drummer Jonathan Pérez (ex-Sirenia), a live band member since 2016.
+It is the first studio album with experienced Chilean drummer Jonathan Pérez (ex-Sirenia), ex-Trail of Tears) a live band member since 2016.

 Reception

 The album was met with positive reviews from music critics.
 Blabbermouth.net rated it with an 8 and describes it "(the band) has returned and settled into a gothic prog metal format on Leaves of Yesteryear, a solid album which is ripe with the qualities, dynamics and diversity that longtime followers would expect and crave".
 Licia Mapelli of Tuonela Magazine wrote an unrated yet positive track-by-track review of the album.